MARTIMM/HikingCompanion/Docs/Design.md

-[h0.sometrail.track1]         Information about the first track fname=                        Gpx file with all coordinates type=                         bike or walk length=                       Length in kilometers.
-Calculated while installing title=                        Title of track shortdescr=                   Short description
+[h0.sometrail.track1]         Information about the first track fname=                        Gpx file with all coordinates type=                         bike or walk title=                        Title of track shortdescr=                   Short description

+length=                       Length in kilometers.
+Calculated when selected. minlon=                       Boundaries of track.
+Calculated when selected. minlat= maxlon= maxlat=

 [h0.sometrail.track2]         Second track
 ...